The Secret of Easily Preventing Diverticulitis & Achieving Colon Health

-However, in order for you to be fully in charge, you need to understand the facts.
-When you’re armed with what’s really going on, it makes it so much easier to reveal the easy change you can do to prevent this painful problem.
+However, in order for you to be fully in charge, you need to understand some facts first.
+When you’re armed with what’s really going on, it makes it so much easier learn what you need to do to avoid or mitigate the problem.

 First, these intestinal changes don’t develop over night.
 Due to dietary habits, the problem takes a while to form, and then be noticed by the affected person.
 Diverticulum are small pockets in the intestine wall which develop when the intestine has to work too hard to move food through it.
 The great strain causes these hazardous pockets to form.
 They can become infected, sore, or even break open and harm your health.

 But why do they form?
 And why “now more than ever”?

 It’s not your fault.
 Just look around at the foods readily available to everyone.
 They’re usually full of refined flour & there isn’t a lot of ‘whole grain’ that tastes delicious as an option for you.
 The combination of not enough liquid throughout the day, along with not enough soluble and insoluble fiber can add up to intestinal trouble.

 Fiber is important for your health on many different levels.
 Once you understand the benefits of fiber, you can use it to combat many common problems!
 There are 6 main points to keep in mind.

 Fiber that is incompletely or slowly digested promotes normal bowel function and treats constipation.
 This type of fiber also helps prevent diverticulosis and diverticulitis.
 It provides relief from irritable bowel syndrome (IBS) which is also on the rise.